iCliniq Logo

 Patient's Query

 I have attached my latest blood test results.
 As you can see, I did have some strange things with my white blood cells starting from a similar time to my first leg infection.
 I do not know whether I had that before or after the leg infection.
-In any case, I changed my diet as in my original email about 12 months, and I think that helped me get better.
-I have got regular blood tests since monitoring everything.
+In any case, I changed my diet as in my original email about 12 months ago, and I think that helped me get better.
+I have been getting regular blood tests since monitoring everything.

-Everything has been getting better and better which I am working towards which is why this skin condition is a bit frustrating and want to work it out.
-I have lost 33.07 Ibs in past 12 months.
-My stats this morning were 238.10 Ibs with body fat percentage being 29.9 %.
-I saw a doctor today and they said it could be a resilient staphylococci infection and gave me some strong antibiotics.
+Everything has been getting better and better, which I am working towards, which is why this skin condition is a bit frustrating, and I want to work it out.
+I have lost 33.07 Ibs in the past 12 months.
+My stats this morning were 238.10 Ibs with a body fat percentage being 29.9 %.
+I saw a doctor today, and they said it could be a resistant Staphylococci infection and gave me some strong antibiotics.

 Hello,